dhellmann/pymotw-3/source/queue/index.rst

 fetch.

 .. literalinclude:: fetch_podcasts.py
-   :lines: 6-20
+   :lines: 6-25

-The function :func:`downloadEnclosures` will run in the worker thread and process the downloads using :mod:`urllib`.
+The function :func:`download_enclosures` will run in the worker thread and process the downloads using :mod:`urllib`.

 .. literalinclude:: fetch_podcasts.py
-   :lines: 22-41
+   :lines: 28-47

 Once the threads' target function is defined, the worker threads can be started.
-When :func:`downloadEnclosures` processes the statement ``url = q.get()``, it blocks and waits until the queue has something to return.
+When :func:`download_enclosures` processes the statement ``url = q.get()``, it blocks and waits until the queue has something to return.
 That means it is safe to start the threads before there is anything in the queue.

 .. literalinclude:: fetch_podcasts.py
-   :lines: 44-49
+   :lines: 50-58

-The next step is to retrieve the feed contents using Mark Pilgrim's :mod:`feedparser` module (http://www.feedparser.org/) and enqueue the URLs of the enclosures.
+The next step is to retrieve the feed contents using the ``feedparser`` module and enqueue the URLs of the enclosures.
 As soon as the first URL is added to the queue, one of the worker threads picks it up and starts downloading it.
 The loop will continue to add items until the feed is exhausted, and the worker threads will take turns dequeuing URLs to download them.

 .. literalinclude:: fetch_podcasts.py
-   :lines: 51-59
+   :lines: 60-68

 And the only thing left to do is wait for the queue to empty out again, using :func:`join`.

 .. literalinclude:: fetch_podcasts.py
-   :lines: 61-
+   :lines: 70-

-Running the sample script produces:
+Running the sample script produces output similar to this.

 ::

     $ python fetch_podcasts.py

-    0: Looking for the next enclosure
+    worker-0: looking for the next enclosure
-    1: Looking for the next enclosure
+    worker-1: looking for the next enclosure
-    Queuing: /podcasts/littlebit/2010-04-18.mp3
-    Queuing: /podcasts/littlebit/2010-05-22.mp3
-    Queuing: /podcasts/littlebit/2010-06-06.mp3
-    Queuing: /podcasts/littlebit/2010-07-26.mp3
-    Queuing: /podcasts/littlebit/2010-11-25.mp3
+    MainThread: queuing /episodes/download/35/turbogears-and-the-future-of-python-web-frameworks.mp3
+    MainThread: queuing /episodes/download/34/continuum-scientific-python-and-the-business-of-open-source.mp3
+    MainThread: queuing /episodes/download/33/openstack-cloud-computing-built-on-python.mp3
+    MainThread: queuing /episodes/download/32/pypy.js-pypy-python-in-your-browser.mp3
+    MainThread: queuing /episodes/download/31/machine-learning-with-python-and-scikit-learn.mp3
-    *** Main thread waiting
+    MainThread: *** main thread waiting
-    0: Downloading: /podcasts/littlebit/2010-04-18.mp3
+    worker-0: downloading: /episodes/download/35/turbogears-and-the-future-of-python-web-frameworks.mp3
+    worker-1: downloading: /episodes/download/34/continuum-scientific-python-and-the-business-of-open-source.mp3
+    worker-0: writing to turbogears-and-the-future-of-python-web-frameworks.mp3
-    0: Looking for the next enclosure
+    worker-0: looking for the next enclosure
-    0: Downloading: /podcasts/littlebit/2010-05-22.mp3
+    worker-0: downloading: /episodes/download/33/openstack-cloud-computing-built-on-python.mp3
+    worker-1: writing to continuum-scientific-python-and-the-business-of-open-source.mp3
-    0: Looking for the next enclosure
+    worker-1: looking for the next enclosure
-    0: Downloading: /podcasts/littlebit/2010-06-06.mp3
+    worker-1: downloading: /episodes/download/32/pypy.js-pypy-python-in-your-browser.mp3
+    worker-0: writing to openstack-cloud-computing-built-on-python.mp3
-    0: Looking for the next enclosure
+    worker-0: looking for the next enclosure
-    0: Downloading: /podcasts/littlebit/2010-07-26.mp3
+    worker-0: downloading: /episodes/download/31/machine-learning-with-python-and-scikit-learn.mp3
+    worker-1: writing to pypy.js-pypy-python-in-your-browser.mp3
-    0: Looking for the next enclosure
+    worker-1: looking for the next enclosure
-    0: Downloading: /podcasts/littlebit/2010-11-25.mp3
+    worker-0: writing to machine-learning-with-python-and-scikit-learn.mp3
-    0: Looking for the next enclosure
+    worker-0: looking for the next enclosure
-    *** Done
+    MainThread: *** done

 The actual output will depend on the contents of the RSS feed used.